un1tz3r0/guided-diffusion-un1tz3r0/README.md

 # guided-diffusion-sxela

-This is a QOL fork for traning models from guided-diffusion on google colab.
+This is a QOL fork by for traning models from guided-diffusion on google colab.

 ## Changelog